-“When he got within a close range of the forces, he pulled out a knife and attempted to stab an officer.
-The officer was lightly injured and managed to fight off the assailant.
+“When he got within a close range of the forces, he pulled out a knife and attempted to stab an officer,” the IDF said in a statement.
+“The officer was lightly injured and managed to fight off the assailant.
 The forces on site responded immediately, firing towards the attacker.”

 Amsha subsequently died of his wounds, despite receiving treatment by IDF medics on site.

 In its response, the Palestinian Authority warned in a statement: “Israel is executing our people in cold blood and the international community should stop it before the situation explodes.”